lrrrs/nd2d/README.md

 - Utils (Color mixing, random number generation, …)
 - Fast bitmap fonts
 - Distortable 2D grid for wave / ripple effects
+- Texturerenderer for displaylist elements

 # ND2D Performance:

 It's already ok, but it could be better in a few places.
 You'll notice framerate drops when using the Sprite2DCloud and Font2D and in a few other places  at the moment.
-Things will change, be patient ;)
+Things will change, be patient.
+I'm waiting for the next PixelBender3D release ;)

-# Change Log

-2011-04-12 - r01

-* initial add